eemuston/eemuston/README.md

 ###

-<p align="left">Hi.
-I am Eemeli, 23 years old developer from Helsinki.<br>I am currently studying programming at Hive Helsinki.<br>I like to hangout with friends and go to gym when I am not coding.</p>
+<p align="left">I'm a programmer from Helsinki looking forward to pursuing a career in the
+tech industry.
+Eager to learn and become a better programmer every day, I've had a pleasurable time over the past two years studying at Hive Helsinki coding school.
+There, I've been able to develop my tech skills as well as improve my communication and teamwork abilities.
+I like to go to the gym and hangout with friends when I am not coding.
+I'm always excited to take on new challenges and find creative solutions, whether it's in my projects or in everyday life.</p>

 ###